awesomemotive/google-analytics-for-wordpress/README.md

 `cd assets`
 `npm update`

-or if you're a company employee, use the Robo checkout command:

-`robo devsetup`

 ## Constants ##

 The following constants can be defined in a wp-config file to allow for sections of MonsterInsights to be turned on and off across an installation base (and also for unit testing)